anderlpz/HelloHistory/scripts/voice_prompt.md

 ## Settings

-- **Guidance Scale:** 35-40%
+- **Guidance Scale:** 40-45% (higher to capture the specific vintage style)

 ---

 ## Voice Character Notes

+**The Era:**
+- 1960s educational documentary
+- Wonderful World of Disney / Walt Disney Hour
+- Postwar American optimism
+- Mid-century modern enthusiasm

 **She is:**
-- Warm and inviting (like Walt Disney introducing Tomorrowland)
+- Warm and refined (not stiff)
 - Genuinely delighted to share this story
-- Knowledgeable but accessible
-- A storyteller, not a lecturer
+- Articulate with clear enunciation
+- Earnest and optimistic

 **She is NOT:**
-- Pretending to be Mary
-- Dry or academic
+- Modern podcast style
-- Overly formal
+- Overly casual or contemporary
+- Ironic or detached
-- Spooky or mystical
+- Clinical or cold

+**Audio Quality:**
+- Warm, slightly vintage
+- Like a well-preserved 1960s film
+- Not crisp/modern, not degraded/scratchy

 **The feeling:**
-"Let me tell you about something wonderful..."
+"Let me show you something marvelous..."